Swasth-Apps/swasth.co/src/pages/blog/self-compassion.md

 ![Save yourself](/img/meditate-potrait.jpg "Save yourself")

 Self-compassion basically entails treating your inner-self the same way you would treat a friend of yours who is having a hard time even if he/she is just feeling insufficient to take up a task or facing a tough life challenge.
 We are no stranger to being all king to our family, friends and relatives.
 Why not give a try to treating ourselves better?
 Self-compassion is an exercise which we learn to befriend our  inner selves in.
-Although we never even look forward to becoming an inner ally but this is what we teach you here in RESILIENCE.
+Although we never even look forward to becoming an inner ally but this is what we teach you here in RESILIENS.

 **THE THREE ELEMENTS OF SELF-COMPASSION**